angular/angular/aio/content/guide/http.md

 1. `httpOptions` - the method options which, in this case, [specify required headers](#adding-headers).

 Of course it catches errors in much the same manner [described above](#error-details).
-It also _taps_ the returned observable in order to log the successful POST.

 The `HeroesComponent` initiates the actual POST operation by subscribing to the `Observable` returned by this service method.